-The surgeon should explain how likely these risks and complications are, and how they would be treated if they occurred.
+The surgeon should explain how likely these risks and complications are, and how they would be treated if you get them.

-Occasionally, people find the desired effect was not achieved and feel they need another operation.
+Occasionally, people who have liposuction find the desired effect was not achieved and feel they need another operation.

 What to do if you have problems

 Cosmetic surgery can sometimes go wrong and the results may not be what you expected.